oscarpm5/Fog-of-War---Research-Project/docs/README.md

 The ones with fog and shroud have two types of fog instead of one, where the fog consist of areas that have been discovered but are not visible at the moment and thus the things seen in those areas are the ones players saw last time they were in there and the shroud consists of unexplored territory, usually represented with a black texture representing a void.
 Iron Marines is a great example of a game with this type of FoW:

+This first image shows a conecpt art of what the FoW in the game would be and in the second image we see the FoW already implemented.
 <p align="center">
 <img src="https://raw.githubusercontent.com/oscarpm5/Fog-of-War---Research-Project/master/docs/Images/Iron%20Marines%20FoW%20Concept%20Art.png" width="700">
 </p>